canonical/proxy-confdb-demo/README.md

 ![registries](docs/media/with-registries.png)

 The `net-ctrl` snap acts as the custodian of the registry view.
-A custodian snap can validate the view data being written using hooks such as `change-view-<plug>`.\
+A custodian snap can validate the view data being written using [hooks](https://snapcraft.io/docs/supported-snap-hooks) such as `change-view-<plug>`.\
 The other snaps are called "observers" of the registry view.
 They can use `<plug>-view-changed` hooks to watch changes to the view.
-This could be useful for the snaps to update their own config and/or restart runnning services.
+This could be useful for the snaps to update their own config and/or restart runnning services.\
+A snap can be an observer & custodian of many different views.

 The roles are defined as plugs in the respective snap's `snapcraft.yaml`.
 Like so: